This lab will familiarize you with xv6 and its system calls.

 3. What are three songs and artists in the kittycat printout?
 For the "Soft kitty" song, instead of an artist, which in which TV show was it used and by which character?

 Implement the UNIX program sleep for xv6; your sleep should pause for a user-specified number of ticks.
 A tick is a notion of time defined by the xv6 kernel, namely the time between two interrupts from the timer chip.
 Your solution should be in the file user/sleep.c.
+When running sleep, you must pass an integer argument that is the number of ticks to sleep.
+If an argument is not pass, your sleep must print an error message.

 Run the program from the xv6 shell: